vuestorefront/salesforce-commerce-cloud/docs/sfcc/configuration.md

 - `cookieNames`
   - `authToken` - The name of the cookie in which the customer's current JWT authentication token will be stored
 - `clientHeaders`
+  - `authToken` - The name of the HTTP header in which the client will send the current JWT token to the API
   - `locale` - The name of the HTTP header in which the client will send the current locale to the API